knuthaug/blog.knuthaugen.no/web/_posts/2024-12-22-its-time-to-speculate.md

   </script>
 ```

-This ruleset will prerender everything matching `2024` in the url (articles written this year) and prefetch everything.
+This ruleset will prerender everything matching `2024` in the url (articles written this year) and prefetch everything else that is local urls.
 Prerendering takes precedence and stuff that is prerendered is not prefetched.
 One important detail is that a setting of `eagerness: moderate` will only prerender after hovering on the link for more than 200ms, which is slightly conservative and shouldn't prerender too much content that isn't used.
 Also, page loads on my blog are light, so not a lot of bandwidth is wasted.

 The eagerness settings are as follows